Paddy Lacey: Accrington Stanley

+Return to non-league football

 Following his release from prison, on 14 January 2019 it was confirmed that Lacey had joined Southport on an 18-month contract.

-In January 2020 he joined Stalybridge Celtic.
-Lacey joined Chester in September 2020.
-After suffering a knee injury, in February 2021 he raised funds for surgery.
+In January 2020, he joined Northern Premier League Premier Division club Stalybridge Celtic before later joining Chester in September 2020.
+After suffering a knee injury in February 2021, Lacey raised funds to pay for the surgery he needed.

 On 15 February 2022, it was announced that Lacey had decided to leave Chester in order to take up an offer with an unnamed Northern Premier League club.

 On 16 February 2022, Lacey signed for Northern Premier League Division One West side Warrington Rylands 1906 on a short-term deal until the end of the 2021–22 season.

+On 29 July 2023, Cymru North side Flint Town United announced the signing of Lacey from Warrington Rylands.
+Just days later, on 1 August, Lacey's younger brother Luis joined him at Flint Town on loan from Transmere Rovers.
+He made his league debut for the Silksmen on 18 August against Ruthin Town, receiving a red card in the 53rd minute of the 1–1 draw.

 Boxing career

 Lacey has also fought as a professional boxer, alongside his semi-professional football career and his day job as a carpet fitter.